stream-interop/stream-interop/README.md

 - `public resource $resource { get; }`
     - Represents the resource as if opened by [`fopen()`][], [`fsockopen()`][], [`popen()`][], etc.
     - It MUST be a `resource of type (stream)`; for example, as determined by `get_resource_type()`.
-    - It SHOULD NOT be publicly settable, either via property hook or method.
+    - It SHOULD NOT be publicly settable, either as a property or via property hook or method.

 Notes: